arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/InArangosh.md

 additionally need to explicitly grant access levels to individual collections via `grantCollection`.

-The upgrade procedure from 3.1 to 3.2 sets the default database access level for all users to *Administrate* and sets the default collection access level for all user/database pairs to *Read/Write*.
+The upgrade procedure from 3.1 to 3.2 sets the wildcard database access level for all users to *Administrate* and sets the wildcard collection access level for all user/database pairs to *Read/Write*.

 ```